inpercima/run-and-fun/client/README.md

 ### General

-All options have to bet set in the environment files but some of them do not need to be changed.
+All options have to been set in the environment files but some of them do not need to be changed.
-All defaults refer to the development environment file (`environment.dev.ts`).
+All defaults refer to the environment file (`environment.ts`), they are prepared in devMode (`environment.dev.ts`).
-Change for prodMode the option `production` to `true` and for mockMode the option `api` to `http://localhost:3000/`.
+Change for prodMode the option `production` to `true`.

 ### Table of contents